MelchorSanchez/MelchorSanchez.github.io/_bio/yo.md

 However, after four years I left Mind The Byte to join [Molomics](https://www.molomics.com) in March 2019 as a Senior Research Scientist in computational chemistry and data science.
 Molomics is a company that advances the search for structurally new small molecule therapeutics using artificial intelligence (AI) empowered by human knowledge.
 In Molomics, I looked for candidate molecules to became therapeutic agents against central nervous system (CNS) disorders, mainly Parkinson's disease.
 I had a great time there until July 2021 when I left Molomics.
 In fact, looking behind, I have to say that I have been very lucky with all the job positions I have had.
 I have enjoyed great times and collected good memories in all of them.

 After leaving Molomics, it was clear to me that I wanted to do something for myself.
 During my time at Mind The Byte, I began to develop an entrepreneurial mindset that grew over the years until it morphed into business ideas.
-However, I was, and still am, afraid of what it means to run a business, so I decided to do something in between, become a freelancer.
-On 1 <sup> st </sup> September 2021 I created [Burua Scientific](https://wwww.buruascientific.com), the brand through which I offer my [professional services](https://www.buruascientific.com/services) as a freelancer.
+However, I was, and still am, afraid of what it means to run a business, so I decided to do something in between, becoming a freelancer.
+On 1<sup>st</sup> September 2021 I created [Burua Scientific](https://wwww.buruascientific.com), the brand through which I offer my [professional services](https://www.buruascientific.com/services) as a freelancer.
 Let's see how it goes!

 Last but not least, since 2015, I am also a course instructor at the [Universitat Oberta de Catalunya](https://www.uoc.edu), a private university based in Barcelona, in the [M.Sc. program in Bioinformatics and Biostatistics](https://estudios.uoc.edu/es/masters-universitarios/bioinformatica-bioestadistica/presentacion), teaching [Programming for Bioinformatics](http://cv.uoc.edu/tren/trenacc/web/GAT_EXP.PLANDOCENTE?any_academico=20211&cod_asignatura=M0.152&idioma=CAS&pagina=PD_PREV_PORTAL&cache=S) as well as directing and evaluating M.Sc. thesis.
 I really enjoy teaching!